Endorsed by

 FUTURO is based on the following values and practices:

-- Active partnership with West African researchers, stakeholders & marine research institutes: West African experts will be essential partners in the co-design.
+- Active partnership with West African researchers, stakeholders & marine research institutes: West African experts will be essential partners in the co-design of the campaign.
 They are invited to become partners of the FUTURO experiment.

 - Involvement of all interested parties in the German research landscape: The experiment is a major joint project initiated by leading national research institutes in Germany.